lucarin91/SR-seminar/slides.md

 ## Network Complexity
-The architecture bring difficulty in debugging, monitoring, auditing, and forensic analysis of the entire application.
+The architecture bring difficulties in debugging, monitoring, auditing, and forensic analysis of the entire application.

 Attackers could **exploit this complexity** to attempt attacks against applications.